-Keri’s dissertation “Interpreting Sensibility in Haydn’s Keyboard Sonatas” seeks to hear Haydn’s keyboard music in accordance with the 18th-century understanding of sensibility.
-It grew out of two seemingly unrelated concerns that later prove them entwined: the reception history of Haydn’s keyboard music and the problematic categorizations of sensibility (Empfindsamkeit) as a musical style and a historical period.
-Reluctant to treat sensibility or Empfindsamkeit as a musical-stylistic or periodized term, the dissertation scrutinizes 18th-century philosophical, moral, religious, aesthetic, physiological, medical, and musical writing to establish, building on previous works by several musicologists, sensibility as primarily a human disposition central to the life in the century.
+Keri’s dissertation “Interpreting Sensibility in Haydn’s Keyboard Sonatas” explores the intersection of Joseph Haydn’s keyboard music and the 18th-century culture of sensibility.
+It seeks to hear Haydn’s keyboard music in accordance with the 18th-century understanding of sensibility.
+It grew out of two concerns: the reception history of Haydn’s keyboard music and the problematic categorizations of sensibility (Empfindsamkeit) as a musical style and a historical period.
+Reluctant to treat sensibility or Empfindsamkeit as a musical-stylistic or periodized term, the dissertation scrutinises 18th-century philosophical, moral, religious, aesthetic, physiological, medical, and musical writing to establish sensibility as primarily a human disposition central to the life in the century.
+It adopts an interdisciplinary approach consisting of music analysis, archival research, textual analysis, and cultural studies.

-“Interpreting Sensibility in Haydn’s Keyboard Sonatas” adopts an interdisciplinary approach consisting of music analysis, archival research, textual analysis, and cultural studies.
-It examines sensibility’s self-forgetful and self-reflexive attributes through Hob.
+The dissertation examines sensibility’s self-forgetful and self-reflexive attributes through Hob.
 XVI: 46 in connection with the German clavichord culture of improvisation, hears sensibility as religious melancholy through Hob.
-XVI: 20 in view of Haydn’s Catholic faith, and studies sensibility’s “anti-mechanical” and flexible nature through Hob.
-XVI: 35–39 in light of the contemporary physiological theory that perceives the body as a musical instrument that bears medical meaning for sensibility.
+XVI: 20 in light of Haydn’s Catholic faith, and studies sensibility’s “anti-mechanical” and flexible nature through Hob.
+XVI: 35–39 in view of the contemporary physiological theory that perceives the body as a musical instrument saturated with medical meaning for sensibility.

+It uses musical tools such as topic theory and sonata theory, draws from the early biographies of Haydn and Haydn’s letters, and analyses contemporary visual arts (August Freidrich Oelenhainz, Angelika Kaufmann, Elisabeth Vigée-Lebrun, and George Romney).
+It further integrates the philosophical frameworks of Nelson Goodman (the status of style) and Michel Foucault (technology of the self, panopticon theory, hierarchical observation) as well as Herman Bavinck’s critique of Pietism.
 It also refers to and analyses philosophical writing such as those by Adam Smith, Denis Diderot, Jean-Jacque Rousseau, David Hume, Edmund Burke, and Mary Wollstonecraft; sentimental novels such as those by Samuel Richardson, Laurence Sterne, Henry Mackenzie, Johann Wolfgang von Goethe, and Frances Burney; musical and aesthetic writing such as those by Johann George Sulzer, Heinrich Christoph Koch, Daniel Gottlob Türk, Johann Mattheson, Friedrich Daniel Schubart, C. P. E. Bach, William Hogarth, Novalis, and E. T. A. Hoffman; memoirs, travel accounts, biographical articles by Charles Burney; religious writing by Christian Fürchtegott Gellert, Friedrich Gottlieb Klopstock, Edward Young, and Gerhard Tersteegen; poetry by Hannah More and Robert Burns; physiological and medical treatises such as those by Théophile de Bordeu, Josef Leopold Auenbrugger, and Seguin Henry Jackson; and English jestbooks and satirical work such as those by Jonathan Swift.
-It covers the receptions of Haydn by figures ranging from Georg Wilhelm Friedrich Hegel, John Keats, Robert Schumann to pianists like Sviatoslav Richter, András Schiff, and Alfred Brendel.
+It also covers the receptions of Haydn by figures ranging from Georg Wilhelm Friedrich Hegel, John Keats, Robert Schumann to pianists like Sviatoslav Richter, András Schiff, and Alfred Brendel.